 You may have some similar memories too.
 Drop-in your comments and share your stories of Kojagiri with us.

+May Goddess Lakshmi bless you with good health, wealth and happiness!
 For my friends who can understand Marathi- Here is small information shared by my Aunt on how they used to celebrate.

 In a heavy-bottomed vessel, add milk and sugar. stir it continuously.
 Add Saffron and nutmeg powder. boil until reduced one-fourth.